plrigaux/Comparators/README.md

 ### Case insensitive

-The comparator can be ajusted to compare strings ignoring case difference.
+The comparator can be adjusted to compare strings ignoring case difference.

-Note that this method does not take locale into account, and will result in an unsatisfactory ordering for certain locales.
+Note that this method does not take locale into account, and will result in an unsatisfactory ordering for certain locale.
 The java.text package provides collators to allow locale-sensitive ordering.

 ## Lists table order